petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

     --description "OpenFOAM v2406 with foamPy."
 ```

-This command will create the necessary Dockerfile,
+This command will create the necessary Dockerfile and
-the environment in our project metadata,
+add the environment to our project metadata.
-and will be automatically built if necessary when a command is executed
+The environment will be automatically created or updated
-in this environment.
+as necessary when a command is executed in this environment.

 If we run `calkit xenv -- blockMesh -help`,
 the Docker image build be built and we'll see the help output from